Adamu Bello: Controversy

 Four months after Bello assumed his new post, he approved the import of a few million tons of beans into Nigeria from Burkina Faso, a decision which was strongly criticised in the media.

-Bello was also accused by former Chairman of the Senate Committee on Agriculture, Senator Bode Olowoporoku, of conspiring with foreign companies to defraud the country in a 3.4 billion Naira deal over fertilizer imports.
+Bello was also accused by former chairman of the Senate Committee on Agriculture, Senator Bode Olowoporoku, of conspiring with foreign companies to defraud the country in a 3.4 billion Naira deal over fertilizer imports.
 According to the allegations, a bag of fertilizer was said to cost N1500 in Ukraine, the main import country, but was allegedly sold by the ministry for N2800 with the margin on each taken by the minister.
 Bello told the Federal Cabinet that the disparity was due to transport and duties costs incurred during the delivery of the fertilizer from Ukraine to Nigeria, which was accepted by the Cabinet.
 The case was dismissed by the Economic and Financial Crimes Commission (EFCC) and Independent Corrupt Practices Commission (ICPC).

-Olowoporoku continued with his proceedings against Bello, even escorting the Minister of State for Agriculture, Bamidele Dada, out of the Senate chambers when he came to discuss the matter.
+Olowoporoku continued with his proceedings against Bello, even escorting the minister of state for agriculture, Bamidele Dada, out of the Senate chambers when he came to discuss the matter.
 Bello said that Olowoporoku had a vendetta against him due to not being awarded fertilizer contracts during the process, which could have earned him N200 million.
-The senator denied ever requesting contracts from the Ministry, but an investigation concluded that Bello was correct, and the Senate relieved Olowoporoku of his position as Chairman of the Committee on Agriculture and excluded him from all committees.
-He was eventually expelled from the ruling People's Democratic Party.
+The senator denied ever requesting contracts from the Ministry, but an investigation concluded that Bello was correct, and the Senate relieved Olowoporoku of his position as chairman of the Committee on Agriculture and excluded him from all committees.
+He was eventually expelled from the ruling Peoples Democratic Party.
 The affair was widely covered in the media.